Skip to main content

 Input the number of rows backward/up or forward/down that you want to fetch data from relative to your current row.
 Note that to look forward/down you need to input a negative value.

 This is an optional input.
 You can use it to segregate what you are comparing with into groups.
-Check out the Time Since Previous Order example below.
+It means you’re moving rows within a group defined by the values of the column(s) you select here.

 This configuration is similar to a PARTITION in SQL